Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 6. Play around with Fargate desired capacity
 7. How to push new updates to your code update Fargate running tasks
 8. Test that we have a Cross-origin Resource Sharing (CORS) issue
+9. Adding a CDN layer with AWS CloudFront with a TTL(time to live) and manual invalidation.

 # FOR THE BACKEND
 # Create an Elastic Container Repository (ECR)